dart-lang/pub-dev/doc/development.md

 - If you want to setup the project on Google AppEngine, follow [this guide](appengine.md).

+- Development and runtime support is best on Linux, compatible system may work, Windows isn't supported yet (e.g. bash scripts are not compatible).

 ## Project structure

 The main directories that one would be looking at: